Read letters from Claire Zuhosky

 Contact: Claire Zuhosky

-Clair will next be in the USA, based in Brentwood, TN, from August to November 2016.
+Claire will next be in the USA from in 2016.
 Email her to extend an invitation to visit your congregation or organization.

 About Claire's Ministry: As a development specialist at a youth center, Claire Zuhosky will work with the Evangelical Church in the Republic of Niger (EERN) to develop a program in life skills training and vocational education.
 Her responsibilities will begin by working with the local community to determine the needs of its youth.
 The goal is to establish a program that the church can operate and sustain with its own resources.
 A great need exists in Niger for life skills training and vocational education because the formal educational sector ignores these areas.
 In addition to providing youth this valuable training, the program will present an opportunity to share a Christian witness.
 Claire’s work also will include the continued development of existing community library and information technology programs that are geared toward youth.